Public Lands Management Planning

 Resource Management Plans

 RMPs provide a broad overview for land management, guiding how public lands will be managed over decades.
-These plans do not dictate specific decisions, such as where trails will be constructed or where fences are needed, but, instead, present an overall framework for management and conservation of public lands and resources.
+These plans do not dictate specific decisions, such as where trails will be constructed or where fences are needed, but, instead, present an overall strategy for management and conservation of public lands and resources.

 Environmental Assessments